You can now buy Vego hazelnut chocolate bars (yum yum yum) in compostable wrappers:

 3. They’re organic

-4. They’re wrapped the old-fashioned way: in foil and paper 😀
+4. They’re not wrapped in plastic 😀

 - Since I wrote this, Vivani have replaced the aluminium foil in their chocolate wrappers with a new clear film called natureflex foil.
 It is a completely sustainable film made on the basis of wood fibre which is fully compostable (in good composting conditions approximately within 40 days).